venegu/flicky/README.md

 - [ ] Shake for a random movie suggestion?
 (If just suggesting a movie that is currently playing this should be fine - 1 network call.
 Otherwise, it may be 4 network calls (?))
 - [ ] [iPhone app tour](http://stackoverflow.com/questions/13335540/how-to-make-first-launch-iphone-app-tour-guide-with-xcode) for the [first launch](http://stackoverflow.com/questions/19376201/ios-first-launch-tour-detecting-if-the-app-is-launched-for-the-first-time)
 - [ ] Rotten tomato ratings and reviews as well as reviews offered by the API currently used
+- [ ] Reload view on tap of error message

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):